-Revelation of the Soul declares the truth of human immortality, and reveals how to enter the kingdom of God while we live.
+Revelation of the Soul explores the idea of human immortality and the means to enter the kingdom of God while we are alive.
 Jesus Christ proclaims mankind’s “inheritance” throughout every gospel and the letters of Paul, but Christianity does not teach it.
 Central issues: who or what is our greatest love?
 What caused the first immortal humans to die?
 What is the path to a life without death?
 Submitted here in heartfelt detail, Revelation of the Soul is the Savior’s precious gift to a glorious race of immortal children who’ve forgotten how to live.

 When you were born, you were already married.

-This information explores the context of marriage and divorce in the natural and supernatural realms, and carries moral imperatives.
-As such, Revelation of the Soul is directed toward those seekers who wish to heal the Separation—and inherit the kingdom prepared for us since the creation of the world.
+This material deals with the context of marriage and divorce in both the natural and supernatural realms.
+Further, it suggests moral imperatives.
+As such, the Revelation of the Soul is directed at those seekers who wish to heal the Fall—and enter the kingdom that was prepared for you since the creation of the world.

 My perfect brother is totally awesome.
 He is Father’s firstborn son.
 My soul, who says she’s my sister, and my whole family is with me all of the time.
 I hear my big brother’s voice in lots of ways, but mostly in my right ear.
 Sister talks in my left ear.
 She’s being super quiet right now, because Brother is speaking to us.

 Jesus called the children to him and said: “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.
 Truly I tell you, anyone who will not receive the kingdom of God like a little child will never enter it.”